 Du Bois was diagnosed with cancer of the bone marrow (plasmacytoma myeloma) back in 2011 after suffering persistent neck pain.
 Surgery and radiotherapy kept the disease at bay for six years, until it returned as multiple myeloma in 2017.

 The aggressive treatment sapped the fit, active star of The Living Room of his usual vigour.
-In a piece for Men’s Health Australia magazine, Du Bois wrote that he felt “helpless and weak”, a feeling that he worried may one day colour his kids’ memories of him.
+In a piece for Men’s Health Australia magazine in 2019, Du Bois wrote that he felt "helpless and weak", a feeling that he worried may one day colour his kids' memories of him.

 Listen: Barry Du Bois shares how fatherhood gave him a whole new strength.
 Post continues after.

 "What I have is not curable.
 But I’m in a great place.
 I’m as good as someone can be who has multiple myeloma."

 Du Bois has long held an overwhelmingly positive attitude towards his diagnosis.